Vasectomy vs Neuter

 • Traditional neuter: In a traditional neuter, the testicles are removed through an incision in the scrotum.
 This is the most common technique used for neuter in dogs.

-• Laparoscopic neuter: In a laparoscopic neuter, the testicles are removed through small incisions in the abdomen, rather than the scrotum.
+• Laparoscopic neuter (which we do not provide): In a laparoscopic neuter, the testicles are removed through small incisions in the abdomen, rather than the scrotum.
 This technique is less invasive than a traditional neuter and may be preferred by some veterinarians.

 Similarities Between Vasectomy and Neuter